Zambia Travel Information

-Package tours in Zambia are generally safe and most visits to Zambia are trouble-free, but visitors should be aware that car hijackings and armed robberies are increasing, and mugging, bag-snatching and theft from parked cars is common in urban areas.
+Though package tours in Zambia are generally safe and most visits are trouble-free, visitors should be aware that car hijackings and armed robberies are increasing.
+Mugging, bag-snatching and theft from parked cars is common in urban areas.
 Political rallies, demonstrations, and large gatherings have the potential for violence and should be avoided.
-Visitors should avoid the Cairo Road in Lusaka, which is dangerous due to violent robberies.
-Be vigilant and do not display tempting valuables.
-Avoid the border areas where Zambia meets Angola and the DRC; cross-border raids are frequent and landmines are a potential danger.
+Travellers should be vigilant and avoid displaying valuables.
+They should also avoid the border areas where Zambia meets Angola and the DRC; cross-border raids are frequent and landmines are a potential danger.
 Many roads can become impassable in the rainy season (November to April).
 Travellers should be aware that overstaying a visa is a serious offence and may result in arrest and imprisonment.

 According to the World Bank, doing business in Zambia is less difficult than in many other African countries, but it is a very poor country and the lack of infrastructure can be a challenge.
 Bribery and corruption can also be a problem.
 Business meetings are formal but seldom punctual; a suit and tie are appropriate attire despite the heat.
 Office hours in Zambia are 8am to 5pm Monday to Friday, with a one hour lunch break between 1pm and 2pm; however, in practice workers often arrive late or leave early making these office hours a mere guideline.